Shlefter/Data205/README.md

 - County code
 - Derived Race
 - Derived Ethnicity
-- Action type (filter for only applications)
+- Action type (filter to use loan originated to avoid double counting)
 - Number of units